 As I woke up the next morning, I still didn’t feel confident.
 It just looked so busy and those black shadow lines were not the look I was going for.
 After working so hard to limewash it, I was super discouraged.
 Sharing that in case you get to that point.
 The grout is magic.
 Pour some coffee and get back to work.

-You are looking for a consistency of peanut butter or frosting.
+You are looking for the mixture to have the consistency of peanut butter or frosting.
 It should be thick but easily spreadable.

 Cut the tip off the corner of the bag and just go for it.
-Start with a small cut because you always enlarge it if you need more grout to come out.
+Start with a small cut because you always enlarge it if you need more mortar to come out.
 The issue with stacked stone is that it isn’t symmetric like brick nor are the stones flush with one another.
-The more I grouted the more I realized that perfection isn’t the goal.
+I quickly realized that perfection isn’t the goal.
 You want this to look messy otherwise it will look like your lines aren’t straight.
 I hope that makes sense.

 Once you grout a section, wait a few minutes and then wipe away the access.
 I used my finger to wipe it away.
 They make tools for this but I feel like I have more control using my finger.
 I will say it was very rough on my hands but oh well.
 As I wiped it away, I held a styrofoam cup in my other hand so I could wipe the extra from my finger into the cup.
 Do whatever works for you.